kamdenrazi/englishInstructions/readme.md

 # How to make a simple python program

-1: Navigate to https://www.katacoda.com/embed/terminal.
+1: Open a new Tab and navigate to https://www.katacoda.com/embed/terminal or simply click on the hyperlink.
 This is a site that emulates a terminal environment.

 ![image1](photos/image1.png)